 The Resources for Graduate Nursing Students and Info D2L Brightspace site, it is a site for graduate nursing students.
-Students are able to join by self-registering on the D2L home page.
+Students can join by self-registering on the D2L home page.
 To self-register, go to the D2L Brightspace home page, log-in, click on self-registration at the top of the page, locate this course, and then enroll.